GongTianchou/Week1-Challenge/README.md

 # Week1-Challenge
-Refacotr the website to make it more accessible.
+Refactor the website to make it more accessible.

 ## Contribution
 ```